washingtonpost/ans-schema/docs/proposals/2018-02-21-Distributor.md

 ### When will the implementation plan begin?

 Acceptance by all major stakeholders and the merging of this PR will constitute the beginning of Phase One.

+### My organization has a large amount of data and does not want to re-ingest it through the entire content pipeline.

+We don't want you to, either!
+If it is critical that all data be migrated to the new formats in a timely manner, please speak to the respective team owners to coordinate plans for behind-the-scenes migrations.